 Broadly speaking, good old Uncle Sam likes to see dogs vaccinated for rabies.
 There are some exceptions, such as in cases where a dog is arriving from a rabies-free country where they have lived for at least six months.
 Overall though you should expect that a rabies vaccine will be required – and that it should be administered at least 30 days before arrival in order to be effective.

-The USA also expects that dogs undergo a thorough veterinary examination before travel in order to ensure your pet is not suffering from any communicable diseases which could post a threat to the American canine population.
+The USA also expects that dogs undergo a thorough veterinary examination before travelling in order to ensure your pet is not suffering from any communicable diseases which could post a threat to the American canine population.
 This must be carried out no more than 10 days before travel.

 As a reminder, these are general rules and some States – Hawaii being a perfect example – maintain their own stringent quarantine rules in order to protect themselves from diseases brought into the region.